pythonkenyard/overeddit/README.md

 # overeddit
 reddit comment overwriter.
 Overwrites all your reddit comments with a personal text.
-This is as good as deleting your accuont in my opinion.
+This is as good as deleting your account in my opinion.
-Note any external sites e.g. internetarchive etc which have cached your comments this cannot delete. what you posted in the past is likely permanently saved somewhere
+Note any external sites e.g. internetarchive etc which have cached your comments this cannot delete. what you posted in the past is likely permanently saved somewhere, but this will delete or overwrite what is on reddit at least.

 # Status
 16/06: Working and tested by me to overwrite all comments.
 I have currently done 500 of 18k without error.